joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/01/11/dining/this-warm-rice-salad-is-a-puffy-jacket-in-food-form.html

 **Portsmouth 1 Arsenal 4 - How good was Martinelli?
 Set pieces unstoppable?
 Who took their chance?**\
-`Our writer breaks down the talking points as much-changed Arsenal reached the fourth round of the FA Cup`\
+`Here are the main talking points as much-changed Arsenal side reached the fourth round of the FA Cup at Fratton Park`\
 https://nytimes.com/athletic/6949093/2026/01/11/arsenal-martinelli-havertz-fa-cup/

 **Iran’s President Warns Protesters Not to Destabilize the Country**\